-1000 Whispers From Our Future pulls from Pat Mesiti-Miller’s near-decade of work inside California prisons, and features the sounds of the physical structures of incarceration, the people living within them, and the power of our collective imagination and spirit.
+1000 Whispers From Our Future is an auditory excursion that transcends the confines of our physicality and ascends listeners into the waves of the infinite.
+It pulls from Pat Mesiti-Miller’s near-decade of work inside California prisons, and features the sounds of the physical structures of incarceration, the people living within them, and the power of our collective imagination and spirit.

 Central to the piece is a collection of whispers recorded during a series of community visioning events where participants were asked to share their visions of a new world.
 The whispers become guides as they float over gritty textures, materialize, and expand before returning to the echoic ether.
 Woven together through experimental sound and song, this composition guides the listener through three realms: The Realm of the Concrete, The Realm of Transcendence, and The Realm of Spirit.